pcchouCR97/Understanding-Cryptography-by-Christof-Paar/docs/QuantumOpt/AQQA.md

 Next, all we need is to tell the quantum annealer is that those are the coefficients we want to use, and then we can perfrom the annealing multiple times to obtain some resutls that will hopefully wolve our problem.
 To specift the problem, we can use the `dimod` package inclided in the Ocean library.

 Next, let's move to our Jupyter file to work on this!

+## Takeaways
+1. **Adiabatic Quantum Computing**:
+   - Adiabatic quantum computing (AQC) is equivalent to the quantum circuit model but uses a time-dependent Hamiltonian for continuous evolution instead of discrete quantum gates.
+   - The adiabatic theorem ensures that, with slow enough evolution, the ground state can be measured at the end.

+2. **Quantum Annealing**:
+   - In practice, quantum annealing is used over AQC because adiabatic evolution can be too slow for practical applications.
+   - D-Wave Leap is a platform that enables finding approximate solutions to combinatorial optimization problems using quantum annealers.

+3. **Parameter Control**:
+   - Understanding and controlling annealing parameters improves solution quality with quantum annealers.

+4. **Hybrid Solvers**:
+   - Hybrid solvers divide large problems into smaller pieces and combine classical and quantum methods to find global solutions.

+5. **Future Topic**:
+   - The next focus will be on discretizing quantum annealing to implement it using quantum gates, integrating it into the quantum circuit model.